Konrad869/Angular_schop_/README.md

 ## ✨Functionalities
-- Adding users to the database
+-that adds products to the store
-- Removing users from the database
+-removes products
+-edits products

 ## ⚠️ Requirements